calabozo/calabozo.github.com/tools/r/optimizationTricksR.md

 # Microbenchmark

 The [microbenchmark](https://cran.r-project.org/web/packages/microbenchmark/) package allows to test the execution time of simple commands in R. It is also posible to graphically compare the results using plot or autoplot (with ggplot2).
-The firstone uses a box diagram and the second one generates a violin diagram.
+The first one uses a box diagram and the second one generates a violin diagram.
 For example:
 ```R
 > library(microbenchmark)